shokatq/weez-lovable-active/README.md

 - shadcn-ui
 - Tailwind CSS

+## Theme Toggle Feature

+The application includes a comprehensive theme toggle system with the following features:

+- **Light Mode**: Clean, bright interface for daytime use
+- **Dark Mode**: Easy on the eyes for low-light environments
+- **System Mode**: Automatically follows your operating system's theme preference

+### How to Use

+The theme toggle is available in multiple locations throughout the application:

+1. **Chat Interface**: Located in the top-right corner of the chat header, next to the settings icon
+2. **Sidebar**: Found in the sidebar header next to the Weez AI logo
+3. **Dashboard Headers**: Available in all dashboard interfaces (Employee, Admin, etc.)

+### Implementation Details

+- Uses `next-themes` for robust theme management
+- Persists theme preference in localStorage
+- Smooth transitions between themes
+- Responsive design that works across all screen sizes
+- Accessible with proper ARIA labels and keyboard navigation

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/977f9aa4-755a-4147-9867-4e1c40c708c0) and click on Share -> Publish.